ProBackend

 The Velocity Paradox: Securing Conversational Code in the Era of Vibe Coding

 We've spent sixty years building abstractions to avoid spelling out instructions to computers.
 The trajectory of software engineering has always been about one thing: removing the friction between an idea and a deployable application.
-We started in the era of limited computing power, which naturally forced us into the rigid, linear phases of Waterfall.
-Planning was everything because computing time was too expensive to waste.
-But Waterfall had a fatal flaw.
-By the time code actually reached production, requirements had shifted, and users ended up with something they no longer needed.

 The speed doesn't stop at generation.
 It has bled directly into where the code runs, creating a trend we might call vibe deploying.
 With tools like Replit Agent and Google Cloud's orchestration, you can deploy a generated application directly into live, production-grade cloud environments like Cloud Run in a single click.
 The DevOps pipeline is flattened.
 You prompt, the model generates, you run and observe it live, and then you refine the prompt based on real feedback.
 It's a hyper-fast, iterative loop.